If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 So here’s the key to actually getting that money saved: trick yourself by making it disappear into a savings account every month before you have the chance to spend it.

 I have to make putting money into my savings account similar to a bill I have to pay every month.
 So I set up an automatic transfer from my main checking account to my online savings account in the amount I want to save each month to meet my goal.

 - Next, you’ll link a checking account from which you can add money.
-I suggest an initial deposit of $250 so you can earn your $25 bonus.
+You’ll earn a$25 bonus of FREE MONEY if you start with an initial deposit of $250 so definitely try to do that!
 If you don’t have that yet you can always bookmark this page (or pin it to Pinterest) and come back later when you have $250 to set aside, or you can even open the account with no deposit (but you won’t be able to earn the bonus later).

 - After you have your account set up and a checking account link, you’ll see the link to Automatic Savings Plan in the main menu.
 You can set up your deposit for as little and as often as you want – you’ll be amazed at how fast the money adds up!

 Use Multiple Accounts To Meet Your Financial Goals

 Maybe your goal with a Captial One 360 Savings account is to have $1,000 set aside in an emergency fund like Dave Ramsey suggests.
 Or maybe it is to set money aside for car maintenance so you won’t be hit by another repair bill and not be prepared.